sagar-datta/galerie/README.md

 1. Fork or clone this repository
 2. Set up your own Cloudinary account for image hosting
 3. Configure environment variables
-4. Update the galleries in `src/lib/data/galleries/` with your own images
+4. Create folders in Cloudinary for each city
+5. Upload images to the corresponding city folders
+6. Run the metadata fetch script to automatically generate gallery data
-5. Customize the styling and branding to match your preferences
+7. Customise the styling and branding to match your preferences
-6. Deploy to your preferred hosting platform (e.g., GitHub Pages)

 ### 📋 Prerequisites